ac-custom-shaders-patch/inipp/README.md

 SQUARE_ROOT_OF_TWO = $" sqrt(2) "
 ```

-On its own, it’s not very helpful, but could be convenient once variables join in:
+On its own, it’s not very helpful, but could be convenient once variables get involved:

 ```ini
 [TEMPLATE: Material_CarPaint]